Francisco José García Navarro

 About the author

-Francisco José Navarro García is the co-founder and CEO of AtalayaSoft and an experienced iOS software engineer with over 23 years in software development.
-Specializing in native iOS applications, Francisco has a rich background working with high-profile clients such as Banco Santander, Fox International Channel, Repsol, and National Geographic.
+Francisco José García Navarro is the co-founder and Senior iOS Architect at AtalayaSoft, with over 25 years in software development and 11+ in native iOS.
+Throughout his career he has worked with high-profile clients such as Zara (Inditex), Banco Santander, AXA, El País, National Geographic, Fox International Channels, and the Thyssen-Bornemisza Museum.